ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: Limitations

 \section{Limitations}

 While ReloPush is capable of handling densely cluttered problem instances, it assumes that at least one object is initially accessible by the pusher.
 Future work involves enabling the pusher to ``break'' cluttered configurations through impact to make space for planning.
 To achieve object stability during pushing, we used sandpaper to increase friction at the pusher-object contact, and locked the pusher's steering below the quasistatic limit, which further complicated planning.
 Ongoing work involves learning a model of push dynamics to relax planning and close the loop for push stability during execution.
 ReloPush could be further improved by optimizing the use of space when planning \emph{prerelocations} and when removing blocking objects.
-Finally, extensions to this work will study scenarios involving polygonal objects with more sides and goal orientation constraints (ReloPush is capable of handling those).
+Extensions to this work will study scenarios involving the rearrangement of unstructured objects like debris, and construction materials.